jwells96/fuzzy-octo-couscous/x_team_rules.md

 * 2. Tasks left unrequested will be divided between the group members.
     * The number of tasks assigned will attempt to distribute difficulty and work-load evenly.

+* 3. If a task is taking too long or is too difficult for a member, they must notify the team with ample time in order to move forward with project.
+    * Group members will provide help and assitance to the member in order to help them gain an understanding of the problem.
+    * If the problem can still not be solved, members may trade tasks if both parties agree.

 ## How will we will track progress (and follow-up) on completion of tasks